Astralsparv/Picotron-Wiki/picotron_api/userdata/methods/attribs/main.md

 The number of columns in the userdata.

 ### height: integer
 The number of rows in the userdata.
-Unlike the [`height`](/picotron_api/userdata/methods/height/main.md) method, userdatas without an internal height will return 1 for this value.
+Unlike the [`height`](/picotron_api/userdata/methods/height/main.md) method, 1D userdatas will return 1 for this value.

 ## Example
 ```lua